flamapy/flamapy_docs/tool/python_facade.md

 ---
 layout: default
 title: Python facade
-parent: flamapy as a tool
+parent: flamapy as tool
 nav_order: 2
 ---

+# Python facade

-# Easy to use python facade
+## Easy to use python facade

 Using Python as a scripting language can be highly convenient for developing scripts and integrating our analysis into other processes.
 However, learning a framework as complex as {% include flamapy.html %} can initially seem overwhelming.
 To alleviate this, {% include flamapy.html %} provides a straightforward method for executing the most common operations in Python.